Unlocking Japan: Expand Your Horizons by Renting a Car

 By carefully comparing rates and understanding insurance options, you can ensure a smoother and more secure car rental experience in Japan.
 For more detailed insurance information, see ToCoo!
 Insurance Guide.

-The Choice is Yours
+🚙The Choice is Yours

 Gas is expensive in Japan—currently more than 170 yen per liter—so fuel mileage may be a serious factor.
-To tell one kind of square white box from another, note that Kei cars have yellow license plates; larger cars have white plates.

-GPS Hints and Highway Speed Limits
+📍Navigation, GPS, and Highway Speed Limits

-Like everywhere else, GPS is invaluable in Japan, and all rental cars have monitors—but many of them are programmed in Japanese only.
 Be sure you have Google Maps loaded on your phone or device to serve as your GPS.
-Remember that Google Maps sucks a lot of juice, so have an in-car charger with you that fits into the car’s charging port or auxiliary power outlet (formerly called the cigarette lighter).
+Google Maps sucks a lot of juice, so have an in-car charger with you that fits into the car’s charging port or auxiliary power outlet (formerly called the cigarette lighter).

 The speed limit on Japanese highways and toll roads is 100 kilometers per hour — about 60 miles per hour, and most Japanese drivers adhere to the limit.
 You may be tempted to hammer your mobile refrigerator to save time, but you will find that you are bucking the general tide of traffic.
-Best advice: stay cool, drive the limit, and enjoy the views.
-Local roads and towns may have lower speed limits, which will be clearly marked.
-Japanese road signs are clear and up-to-date, and most major ones are now written in both Japanese and English.

-In Japan, most gas stations are still full-service, meaning that attendants will fill up your tank, clean your windshield, and, if asked, check your tire pressures or oil level.
-When you pull into a full-service station, an attendant will direct you to a pump and ask you what kind of fuel you want “regular” or “hi-oku” (premium).
-They’ll also ask you whether you want a full tank “mantan” or a specific amount.
-You usually remain in your car during fueling, and the attendant will handle payment once you’ve filled up.
+Full Service Stations are still common In Japan, meaning that attendants will fill up your tank, clean your windshield, and, if asked, check your tire pressures or oil level.
+When you pull into a full-service station, an attendant will direct you to a pump and ask you what kind of fuel you want “regular” (レギュラー (regyurā) or “hi-oku” (premium).

-However, self-service stations are becoming more common, especially in urban areas.
+Self-service stations are becoming more common, especially in urban areas.
 At these stations, you fill your tank yourself, and instructions are often available only in Japanese with pictograms to guide you.

 An increasing number of stations now have an English language option on the payment terminals, but beware: even the English language terminals may not accept U.S. credit cards, and it can be confusing to figure out how to feed cash into them.
 Keep your translator app handy, and don’t hesitate to collar a nearby passerby and ask for a little help with navigating these modern pumps.